StijnVerdenius/BoostingTextClassifiersByGenerativeModelling/README.md

 The aim of this project is to boost a simple classifier using per-class generative models that leverage the underlying per-class data marginal distribution.
 For this purpose we have implemented a LSTM for classification and VAEs for each class in our dataset.
-We demonstrate the promising results of this ensemble approach to boosting in our research paper. -MAYBE GIVE A LINK for paper in repo(if u wanna put it in)?-
+We demonstrate the promising results of this ensemble approach to boosting in our research paper.

 ![alt text](arch.png)